ag-grid/ag-grid/README.md

 Row records now stored in 'node' objects, previously records were stored directly in a list (with the exception of group rows).
 Each node object has attribute 'data' with the rows data.
 In addition, the following attributes also exist:

+'''
-  -> parent (reference to the parent node, if it exists)
+  parent: (reference to the parent node, if it exists)

-  -> group - set to 'true' if this node is a group node (ie has children)
+  group: set to 'true' if this node is a group node (ie has children)
+'''
       -> children: the groups children

       -> field: the field grouped by (for information purposes only, if doing your own grouping, not needed)